ArrayFebruary 16, 2021 at 2:14 pm

 It is illegal to harvest, sell, or use fish species not on the list of eligible species for live bait.

-Anglers baiting their hooks are the last line of defense stopping the spread of unwanted species.
+Anglers baiting their hooks are one of the last lines of defense slowing the spread of unwanted species.
 Therefore, educated anglers can play a large role in preventing the spread of unwanted species:

 - One of the easiest things to check is spines.
 All of the legal baitfish species have soft flexible rays in their fins.
 If a fish has hard spines in their fins it is not a legal species and cannot be used as bait.
 Examples of fish with spines include yellow perch, largemouth bass, smallmouth bass, black crappie, and brown bullhead.
 The spread of species like northern pike and muskellunge (which do not have spines) is also of great concern.
 While young pike and muskie can be difficult to tell apart from native chain pickerel, none of these closely related fish (in the family Esocidae) are legal to use as bait.
 Click here for more information on legal baitfish.
 If you are interested in learning more about identifying fish species, detailed identification characteristics for most Maine fish can be found using Wisconsin’s fish identification tool, found here https://www.seagrant.wisc.edu/fish-id/.